-Figure 1 shows that just as the macroeconomy changed from the 1980s to the 2000s, the risks of nominal and inflation-indexed Treasury bonds, as measured by their stock market betas, also changed.
-During the 1980s nominal bond betas were positive - nominal bonds were risky - whereas during the 2000s nominal bond betas were negative - nominal bonds were safe.
-The beta of inflation-indexed bonds also changed but was substantially smaller during the 1980s, indicating that inflation expectations were important for nominal bond betas.
-As nominal bond prices fall with expected inflation and stocks rise with output, it is intuitive that the stagflations and negative inflation-output correlation of the 1980s led to a positive nominal bond-stock correlation.
-Maybe surprisingly then, the post-pandemic picture looks different from the 1980s, with little stagflation risk priced into nominal bond betas, which were mostly negative and always below real bond betas.
+Figure 1 shows empirical nominal and inflation-indexed Treasury bond risks, as measured by their stock market betas.
+During the 1980s nominal bond betas were positive-nominal bonds were risky-whereas during the 2000s nominal bond betas were negative-nominal bonds were safe.
+The beta of inflation-indexed bonds also changed but was substantially smaller during the 1980s, indicating that inflation expectations made nominal bonds riskier.
+As nominal bond prices fall with expected inflation and stocks fall with slowdowns in output, it is intuitive that the stagflations and negative inflation-output correlation of the 1980s generated a positive nominal bond-stock correlation.
+The post-pandemic picture looks different from the 1980s, with nominal bond betas mostly negative and always below real bond betas, indicating little stagflation risk.